Maria Taylor (musician): Early career

-Taylor started her musical career at the age of fifteen in the band Little Red Rocket with Orenda Fink which released two CDs on Geffen, Who Did You Pay (1997) and It's in the Sound (2000).
+Taylor started her musical career at the age of 15 in the band Little Red Rocket with Orenda Fink, which released two CDs on Geffen, Who Did You Pay (1997) and It's in the Sound (2000).
 The group disbanded during the merging of Geffen with Universal Music Group.

 Formation of Azure Ray

-Taylor later moved to Athens, Georgia along with her musical collaborator, Fink where they formed the band Azure Ray.
+Taylor later moved to Athens, Georgia, along with her musical collaborator, Fink, and there they formed the band Azure Ray.
 The pair signed to WARM and released their self-titled debut in 2001.
 The song "Sleep" was later featured in the 2006 Academy Award-nominated movie, The Devil Wears Prada featuring Anne Hathaway.
-In 2015, Taylor Swift included "Sleep" in a 6-song "breakup playlist" made for a fan via her official Tumblr.
+In 2015, Taylor Swift included "Sleep" in a six-song "breakup playlist" made for a fan via her official Tumblr.
 Azure Ray released their second album, Burn and Shiver in 2002.
 Eric Bachmann (Crooked Fingers and Archers of Loaf) produced both records.
 After meeting the band in Athens, Bright Eyes frontman Conor Oberst invited the band on tour and introduced them to Saddle Creek.
 Saddle Creek released their following records, November EP, and The Drinks We Drank Last Night.
 In 2002, the duo co-wrote and recorded "The Great Escape" (which appeared on Moby's 18) and "Landing" (which appeared on the XXX soundtrack), and afterward joined Moby on tour.
-Following the release of 2003's Hold on Love, Taylor and Fink began a 6-year hiatus.
+Following the release of 2003's Hold on Love, Taylor and Fink began a six-year hiatus.

-Launch of Solo Efforts
+Launch of solo efforts

 Taylor released her first solo album 11:11 on Saddle Creek Records on May 24, 2005.
 The album features Conor Oberst of Bright Eyes, Gretta Cohn of Cursive, Andy LeMaster and Mike Mogis as both musicians and producers.
 Grey's Anatomy named its March 31, 2011, episode, "Song Beneath the Song", after a track from the album and also featured the song on the original soundtrack.
 Taylor later recorded a new song for Grey's Anatomy's 2005 Christmas episode entitled "Christmas After All."
 Her second solo album, Lynn Teeter Flower, was released on March 6, 2007, also on Saddle Creek.
-"A Good Start," the first track off Lynn Teeter Flower, was subsequently named one of NPR's 10 best songs of the year for 2007.
+"A Good Start", the first track off Lynn Teeter Flower, was subsequently named one of NPR's 10 best songs of the year for 2007.
 "The Ballad of Sean Foley" was co-written with Conor Oberst.
-The following year she released an acoustic album titled Savannah Drive with Andy LeMaster which includes stripped-down versions of songs from her first two albums, plus one new track, "Tell Me."
-On March 31, 2009, she released her third full-length, LadyLuck via Nettwerk Music Group featuring the song "Cartoons and Forever Plans," co-written by and including guest vocals from R.E.M.'s Michael Stipe.
+The following year she released an acoustic album titled Savannah Drive with Andy LeMaster, which includes stripped-down versions of songs from her first two albums, plus one new track, "Tell Me".
+On March 31, 2009, she released her third full-length, LadyLuck, via Nettwerk Music Group featuring the song "Cartoons and Forever Plans", co-written by and including guest vocals from R.E.M.'s Michael Stipe.
 LadyLuck reached number 48 on Billboard's "Heatseakers" charts.